• Skip to primary navigation

 Can I make Instant Sabudana Idli?

 Yes, you can prepare Instant Sabudana Idlis.
-To make instant idli, add ¼ teaspoon of baking soda or ½ teaspoon of ENO fruit salt to the batter and steam idlis immediately.
-In the recipe given here, I have rested the sabudana idli batter for 2 hours to allow the flavors to combine.
-The 2 hour resting time also allows the sooji and sabudana to soak up any excess moisture.
+To make instant idli, immediately add ¼ teaspoon of baking soda or ½ teaspoon of ENO fruit salt to the batter and steam idlis.
+In the recipe, I have rested the sabudana idli batter for 2 hours to allow the flavors to combine.
+The 2-hour resting time also allows the sooji and sabudana to soak up any excess moisture.

 Kushi